 It is Council policy not to fully recover the cost of the benefits because to do so would defeat the purpose of the function.
-The modifications therefore transfer the costs to the General Ratepayers.
+The modifications therefore transfer the costs to the General Ratepayers, in part by UAGC.

 61% General Benefits